Hillside Learning and Behavior Center Campus

-In service to its 8 local districts, AAESA offers services and programs for students with significant disabilities in the areas of physical needs, cognitive/learning needs, sensory/communication needs and behavioral needs.
-Principal Michele Gulbis oversees four Hillside campuses.
+In service to its eight local districts, AAESA offers services and programs for students with significant disabilities in the areas of physical needs, cognitive/learning needs, sensory/communication needs and behavioral needs.
+Principal Amy Tomlinson oversees Hillside Main Campus.

-(East Program at the Main Campus) provides programs to assist students who exhibit pervasive and persistent behaviors.
+Hillside Behavior Center (East Program at the Main Campus located in Allegan) provides programs to assist students who exhibit pervasive and persistent behaviors.
 These programs help the students better understand their behaviors, make more positive choices and return to their local school district successfully.

 In addition, transition services are provided for students 16 years or older.
 Coordination of career readiness activities and independent goal planning occurs annually.
 Vocational Transition Programs offered are Small Business Operations, Career Readiness, and Work Site Based Learning.

 The Hillside Annual Report is part of Allegan Area ESA Annual Report.